vub-hpc/cesm-config/README.md

   just what we found to be required (so far).

 * By design, CESM sets a specific queue with `-q queue_name`, otherwise it fails to even create the case.
-In Hydra we use the partition `skylake_mpi` as the default *queue*.
+In Hydra we use the partition `zen5_mpi` as the default *queue*.

 * Limit maximum number of nodes to 12 to ensure that the scale of CESM jobs